The Household Cavalry are Cavalry Regiments who along with the five Foot Guards Regiments form the Household Division.

 Drum Horse of the Household Cavalry Band

-Each year the men and women of Kings Troop Royal Horse Artillery provide The Queen's Life Guard when the men and horses of the Household Cavalry Mounted Regiment are on their summer camp.
+Each year the men and women of Kings Troop Royal Horse Artillery provide The King's Life Guard when the men and horses of the Household Cavalry Mounted Regiment are on their summer camp.

 Kings Troop Royal Horse Artillery are Her Majesty’s Mounted Ceremonial Battery, whose role includes the firing of Royal Salutes to mark the grand occasions of State, including The King’s Birthday Parade, Royal Birthdays and Births.

-Kings Troop Royal Horse Artillery Mounting The Queen's Life Guard
+Kings Troop Royal Horse Artillery Mounting The King's Life Guard

 Find out more about Gun Salutes and where and when they are fired.